rlridenour/jekyll-blog/_posts/2015-04-05-easter-prayer.md

 date: 2015-04-05 14:00:29 -0500
 ---

-Prayer for a rain Easter Day:
+Prayer for a rainy Easter Day:

 The refreshing rain
 falls upon the parched land